 1940s Working Women- Who were they?

-Ladies Workwear in Factories
+Ladies’ Workwear in Factories

-In an office setting, women would wear their normal clothes – suits or rayon dresses.
+In an office setting, women would wear their normal clothes – primarily suits and rayon dresses.
 However, skirts were not practical for the factory work that women began to do, and they had to dress differently.
 At first they wore men’s work clothing which was then modified somewhat to fit women’s bodies better.
 They would wear either denim or cotton twill pants with a tucked in, short-sleeved button down blouse.

 Factory workers also had to tie up their hair so that it wouldn’t get caught in machinery.
 They used either a turban or tied their hair back with a scarf.
 The scarf turban became an icon for industrial workers around the globe.
 Women in less dangerous positions would keep their hair shorter for easier maintenance or wear a knit snood to hold back longer hair.
-With soap being rationed women had a harder time keeping hair clean.
-Favoring scarfs and snoods or wearing hair pined up hid unsightly oil and dirt.
+With soap being rationed, women had a harder time keeping hair clean.
+Favoring scarfs and snoods or wearing hair pinned up hid unsightly oil and dirt.

 Beauty in the Work Force

-Ladies Workwear Uniforms
+Ladies’ Workwear Uniforms

 The WAC, Women’s Army Corps, wore a very similar uniform.
 Instead of white and navy, the WAC uniform was all tan-colored, including the blouse.
 A tan tie went with the shirt, and a tan cap with a small brim was worn.
 The jacket had gold buttons as well.

 Women also volunteered as nurses with the Red Cross during the war, many of them serving overseas.
 The uniform for nurses was a standard shape, but came in several colors depending on the duties the nurse performed.
 It was a basic shirtwaist dress with a pointed collar and buttons all the way down the front.
-The skirt was a-line.
+The skirt was A-line.
 Nurses’ dresses were a little bit longer than a regular skirt, reaching a couple of inches below the knee.
-They came in both short-sleeves and long, the long sleeves coming to a cuff at the wrist.
+They came in both short-sleeves and long, with the long sleeves coming to a cuff at the wrist.
 They had a self-fabric belt worn at the waist and were made of cotton.
-They were either grey, medium to light blue or white with white buttons.
+They were either grey, medium to light blue, or white with white buttons.
 The grey and blue dresses had a white collar and cuffs.
-The dresses had an embroidered red cross symbol on the left side of the chest.
+The dresses had an embroidered Red Cross symbol on the left side of the chest.
 The dresses were worn with a small, round white cap with a red cross symbol on the front.
 A white cotton apron was worn over the dress when working.
 It tied at the waist and was slightly shorter than the dress.
 The front was square at the neckline and it had a large red cross symbol in the center.